 - Given a nod in BattleTech, where the Kearny-Fuchida jump drive is occasionally poorly looked upon.
 This is, of course, thanks to a long track record of damn near epic foul-ups that have happened.
 Time-lost ships, ships that have emerged with massive holes that look like they've been bitten, ships emerging without crew, ships that jumped too close to another ship and were fused, ships where the same happened and the still-living crew were found literally embedded in the bulkheads, and some ships just plain disappearing.
 Never mind the fact that the Word of Blake apparently figured out a way to keep a ship in hyperspace so their recruits have a more interesting environment to learn in.
 And it has already been established that looking out a porthole during a jump is just plain stupid...

-The SLDF discovered that any trip via K-F Drive made all of their attempts at drone warship AI suffer what is described as a "paranoid psychotic break" in which they would lock out all communications and see everything that moved as a hostile that was actively attacking them.
+- The SLDF discovered that any trip via K-F Drive made all of their attempts at drone warship AI suffer what is described as a "paranoid psychotic break" in which they would lock out all communications and see everything that moved as a hostile that was actively attacking them.
 Any K-F deployment of drones had to be conducted with the AI powered down, then reactivated by a caretaker crew on arrival.

 - The Hedge in Changeling: The Lost can serve as a means of more expedient travel between long distances, provided one is willing to enter an ever-shifting maze and brave the dangers therein.
 True to the warped logic of its owners, the time it takes to get somewhere depends more on what happens along the way than on actual distance, meaning that getting from Miami to Tucson might require more time (and bloodshed) than from Miami to London.
 In the Infinite Macabre setting, it's made explicit that yes, the Hedge can be used for interstellar travel, though the base time for navigation is longer.
 Oh, and getting a ship back out requires finding a portal that said ship can fit through, which is implied to be a rare occurance.

 - Eldritch Skies lives and breaths this trope.
 As it turns out, the reason why people tend to go mad in the future of the Cthulhu Mythos is not because of secrets man was not meant to know.
 Rather, it's due to exposure to the hyperspatial entities, and hyperspace itself is The Corruption.
 As per Eldritch Skies, however, the expected role this would play is averted: the mental effects don't get really bad until Level 4 exposure, Level 1 gives you Psychic Powers and anything lower than Level 5 is treatable.